Kingxleey/Basic_Practice/README.md

-# Basic Java programe
+# Basic Java program
-This program is basicaly an introductory program on java. contains the date and time $$ multiplication table from one to twelve.
+This program is basicaly an introductory program on java, contains the date and time $$ also multiplication table from one to twelve.